opendatasoft/ods-documentation/content/configure/managing_domain/security/en/article.md

 ![Security Users](security-users.jpg)

 The domain access list are made of users and groups.
-Users' scope is platform wide (this means that a user can be associated with mode than one domain) while groups' scope is domain wide (groups are not shared among domains).
+Users' scope is platform wide (this means that a user can be associated with more than one domain) while groups' scope is domain wide (groups are not shared among domains).

 The real permissions of a user are the union of the user's own permissions and of the permissions of the groups the user belongs to.
-This means that if a user does not have administrative rights set while he belongs to a group which has administrative rights, the user will effectively be given administrative rights.
+This means that if a user does not have administrative rights set while they belong to a group which has administrative rights, the user will effectively be given administrative rights.

 There are two categories of **permissions**: standard permissions and administative permissions.
 Permissions can be attributed to users and groups.